 Very few of the creatives working in pornography – whether performers, directors, camerapeople or editors – have full time jobs with regular hours, a guaranteed salary, health insurance and a pension.
 They work in the system of ‘nomadic labour’ (Caldwell, 2008, p.
 113), moving from job to job under the ‘lucrative impermanence of contract labor’ (Caldwell, 2008, p.
 193).
 Sharon Abbott notes that: ‘It is not uncommon for arrangements about future work to be made while on the set of another project ’ (Abbott, 2010, p.
 61).
 In order to get the next job, the porn actor must be ‘professional and competent’: ‘arrive on time, have all necessary paperwork available (identification and HIV test results), be cooperative and be willing to stay overtime’ (Abbott, 2010, p.
 54).

 Once again, the experience of nomadic labour is not specific to pornography: researchers are increasingly identifying this as a defining feature of the Creative Industries more broadly.
 Creative Industries jobs generally are characterized by ‘high levels of insecurity, casualization and long working hours’ (Hesmondhalgh & Baker, 2011, p.
 6).
 For film and television, in a ‘post-studio, post-[television] network age of contracted independent production’ this means ‘short employee tenure and little company loyalty’ (Caldwell, 2008, p.
 146).
+Vicki Mayers’ ethnographic account of camerapeople who produce footage for ‘soft-core reality video’ shows like Girls Gone Wild emphasizes the precariousness of this work:

+Typically men spent twelve to eighteen hours on their feet … Spilt beer, flying confetti and whizzing beads … potentially damaged equipment … Given levels of intoxication on the streets, fights and shouting were common … [and t]he actual material compensation for this labor was also questionable.
+Men talked about receiving far less than they were promised or expected (Mayer, 2008, p.
+104)

-(Mayer, 2008, p.
-104)In exchange for putting up with these poor working conditions, the Creative Industries are sold as being intrinsically satisfying, and ‘their packaging of mental challenges and sensuous self-immersion is associated with a surfeit of pleasure and satisfaction’ (Ross, 2009, p.
+For Mayer, the situation of these camerapeople is not specific to pornography – in fact, she argues that their situation is typical of television more generally.
+In exchange for putting up with these poor working conditions, the Creative Industries are sold as being intrinsically satisfying, and ‘their packaging of mental challenges and sensuous self-immersion is associated with a surfeit of pleasure and satisfaction’ (Ross, 2009, p.
 18).
 Once again we can see this in the pornography industry, where some performers nominate intrinsic rewards rather than the pay as their reason for doing the work: freedom and independence; opportunity and sociability; and being naughty and having sex (Abbott, 2010, pp. 50-58):

 a number of my respondents reported that they turned to the adult industry because it offered them what they wanted in a job – namely, flexible hours, good money and fun.
 It is not a blocked opportunity but an understanding of the often inflexible and demanding nature of conventional work that motivates entry into pornography (Abbott, 2010, p.
 53)